 7 Proven Best Practices for SMS and Email Frequency

 Want to start emailing customers but are worried about sending too many?
 Don’t worry, you’re not alone.
 Questions regarding text message and email frequency are some of the most commonly asked questions I get.
-If you are like most marketing directors, the fear of over-sending probably prevents you from sending regular communication, or has prevented you from sending texts and emails all together.
+If you are like most marketing directors, the fear of over-sending probably prevents you from sending a regular communication or has prevented you from sending texts and emails altogether.
 Here are seven key SMS and email frequency guidelines that will help you engage customers and start to grow your business through text and email marketing.

 #1—How often should I contact my customers?

 In an effort not to dodge the question with a “that depends on the business” excuse… we’ve found that the average business with regularly returning customers should contact their customers 2-4 times per month.
 More than four times per month can be overbearing, while less than monthly may not be consistent enough to get results.
 However, the better answer may be, “that depends on the message,” to which point you should keep on reading.

 #2—Get consent prior to scheduling SMS and email communication.

 Before we dive into the frequency and the message, it should be understood that these viewpoints are given with the assumption that your SMS and email marketing campaign was created with legitimate email and SMS marketing lists that are based on clear permission and consumer consent.
 If you’ve done your job right, your customers will already be expecting communication.
 (For more information on email and SMS rules and regulations, click here: Blog: Everything You Need to Know About Text and Email Marketing Rules and Regulations.)
 The sooner you start communicating after collecting the phone number or email, the more likely the recipients will be to recognize your brand.
 Keep your lists clean by tracking customers who subscribe, unsubscribe, and by tracking bad information such as bounced emails and text messages; your text and email marketing client should do this automatically.